-PROVEN INNOVATION FROM SaintA
+PROVEN INNOVATION

-SaintA has been practicing Trauma Informed Care for well over a decade.
-The agency innovated the Seven Essential Ingredients of Trauma Informed Care (7ei), which is the basis for all of its programs and services, and has been used to train over 50,000 individuals in Trauma Informed Care and traumasensitive schools nationwide.
-SaintA is one of only a handful of organizations worldwide to have achieved flagship status from the Neurosequential Network.
+Wellpoint Care Network has been practicing Trauma Informed Care since 2008.
+The agency innovated the Seven Essential Ingredients of Trauma Informed Care (7ei) framework used as the basis for all of its programs and services, and has trained more than 75,000 individuals in it's applications nationwide.
+Wellpoint Care Network is one of only a handful of organizations worldwide to have achieved flagship status from the Neurosequential Network.

-"Experience has shown the importance of a trauma-informed approach when helping children, adults and families overcome adversity and find stability," explains Ann Leinfelder Grove, President and CEO of SaintA.
+"Experience has shown the importance of a trauma-informed approach when helping children, adults and families overcome adversity and find stability," explains Ann Leinfelder Grove, President and CEO of Wellpoint Care Network.
 "We helped shape the practice and welcomed the opportunity to test our child welfare case management practices and study our own outcomes."